imixs-cloud

 The following section describes the setup procedure of Imixs-Cloud for small and medium organizations.
 This setup guide shows how to install a kubernetes cluster into a productive environment consisting of several Internet nodes.
 Detailed help can be found on the official Kubernetes documentation.

-This Setup Guide is currenty based on Debian 12 and Kubernetes 1.28.3.
+This Setup Guide is currently based on Debian 12 and Kubernetes 1.29.5.

 If you just want to upgrade your existing Imixs-Cloud environment jump to the upgrade section below.
 In the Maintenance section you will find useful information how to maintain a running Imixs-Cloud cluster environment.